Ice-Citron/OpenGL-Series/README - Notes/Notes [EP7-EP9].md

     - Here are some common buffer object targets:

         1. GL_ARRAY_BUFFER: Used for vertex attributes, such as vertex coordinates, normals, colors, or texture coordinates.
         2. GL_ELEMENT_ARRAY_BUFFER: Used for element index data.
-This is typically used for indexing vertices in conjunction with glDrawElements or similar functions.
+This is typically used for indexing vertices in conjunction with glDrawElements or similar functions. (eg. index buffer objects)
         3. GL_PIXEL_PACK_BUFFER: Used for operations that read pixel data from the OpenGL framebuffer, such as glReadPixels, where the read data will be stored in the buffer.
         4. GL_PIXEL_UNPACK_BUFFER: Used for operations that write pixel data to the OpenGL framebuffer, such as texture updates with glTexSubImage2D.
         5. GL_UNIFORM_BUFFER: Used to store uniform data for shaders, which can be shared among multiple program objects.